WelcometoMyGarden/welcometomygarden/api/README.md

 # firebase functions:config:get | ac .runtimeconfig.json
 ```

-Will output the following, which will be picked up by the emulators:
+Will output the following (or updated versions), which will be picked up by the emulators:

 ```